-The car is undergoing a massive change driven by an increase of electronics systems being designed in to make the experience of driving a car safer, more secure, more connected and more convenient.
-Car markets in emerging countries such as China, India, Russia, Brazil and Indonesia are exploding and while the overall number of cars is increasing incrementally, the amount of chips in each car is expanding fast with an average of 40+ microprocessors in a mid-range car.
+Driven by an increase of electronics systems being designed in the car is undergoing a massive change.
+The aim is to make the experience of driving safer, more secure, more connected and more convenient.
+Car markets in emerging countries such as China, India, Russia, Brazil and Indonesia are experience rapid growth.
+While the overall number of cars is increasing incrementally, the amount of chips in each vehicle is expanding fast with an average of 40+ microprocessors in a mid-range car.

-Human Machine Interfaces (HMIs) are being transformed by using the latest graphics technology including multiple screens, support for up to 4K displays, advanced shaders, ray tracing and frame rates up to 60fps.
+Human Machine Interfaces (HMIs) are being transformed by the use of the latest graphics technology, including multiple screens, support for up to 4K displays, advanced shaders and frame rates up to 60fps.
 Head Up Displays (HUDs) use technology pioneered in aeroplanes to project useful information on the windscreen and let drivers keep their eyes on the road.

 The dashboard is being transformed into an internet connected multimedia experience.
-Many new technologies are being deployed or connected to, such as Apple CarPlay, MirrorLink and Android Auto.
-Latest video technology requires use of advanced video processors to encode and decode camera inputs but also decoding for back seat entertainment systems.
+Many new technologies are being deployed or connected to, such as Apple CarPlay, Android Auto and MirrorLink.
+The latest video technology requires the use of advanced video processors to encode and decode camera inputs but also decoding for back seat entertainment systems.

-(Automatic Driver Assist Systems) ADAS is the first set of building blocks towards a fully autonomous car.
-The car is now being covered in sensors: multiple cameras giving 360 degree viewing, short and long range radar, LIDAR for millimetre accurate point-cloud creation.
-Infrared for parking and sonar for short range detection – all of these require massive amounts of processing.
+(Automatic Driver Assist Systems) ADAS are the first set of building blocks towards autonomous vehicles.
+The car is now being covered in sensors: multiple cameras giving 360° viewing, short and long range radar, LIDAR for millimetre accurate point-cloud creation, infrared for parking and sonar for short range detection – all of which require massive amounts of processing.

 With the rise of electric/hybrid electric vehicles, largely driven by government subsidy and legislation for cars with low/no emissions, more electronics are required to control all aspects of the control of charging and discharging of the latest batteries.

-Vehicles can now have up to 11 different wireless interfaces and standards supported.
-Technologies such as LTE, Wi-Fi, Bluetooth LE, NFC, RFID and GPS are now deployed throughout cars.
-This enables vehicle-to-vehicle (V2V) and vehicle-to-infrastructure (V2I) communications, where cars and roadside installations can communicate and transfer useful information.
+Vehicles can potentially now have to support up to 11 different wireless interfaces and standards.
+Technologies such as LTE, Wi-Fi, Bluetooth LE, NFC, RFID and GPS are now deployed throughout cars, enabling vehicle-to-vehicle (V2V) and vehicle-to-infrastructure (V2I) communications, where cars and roadside installations can communicate and transfer useful information.

 With the increase in wireless technologies, comes the ability for them to be compromised.
 The more wireless interfaces the greater the number of attack surfaces.
 There are recent examples of cars being taken over remotely by attacks on something as mundane as the tyre pressure monitors.
-We now also have to take into consideration the roadside infrastructure and smart cities/highways that are coming in.
-Many jurisdictions like EU, NHTSA and Japanese equivalent are spending a huge amount of resource understanding the liability of such security issues.
-Imagination understands these issues well and have the OmniShield platform, a hardware virtualized solution backed up by a root of trust embedded core that enables our customers to feel confident in delivering a secure solution from the silicon up.
+Roadside infrastructure and smart cities/highways now also have to take into consideration.
+In many jurisdictions, such as the EU, the NHTSA and the Japanese equivalent are spending a huge amount of resource understanding the liability of such security issues.
+Imagination understands these issues well and has the OmniShield platform, a hardware virtualized solution backed up by a root of trust embedded core, to enable our customers to feel confident in delivering a secure automotive solution from the silicon upwards.

-The safety angle is being addressed by standards, notably ISO 26262, which defines a level of functional safety, with ASIL D being at a level where an unknown fault, that is likely, can cause a fatal accident.
+The safety angle is being addressed by standards, notably ISO 26262, which defines a level of functional safety, with ASIL D representing a level to prevent an unknown fault from causing a fatal accident.
 Much effort is now being put into ensuring that our cores meet the requirements for supporting ASIL levels so that it is easier for our partners to deliver on their safety promise.

 To address these areas we have a range of scalable technologies that can be combined to enable low cost, low power, code efficient systems all the way up to graphics and processing intensive high-end systems.

-PowerVR GPU: PowerVR’s flexible XE and XT architectures mean that we can easily address a broad portfolio of cluster needs from a basic analogue/digital cluster with only a central unit needing to be animated, to advanced HMI/UX filling multiple screens, up to 4K resolution requiring huge fill rates, massive GFlops budgets but with low power options.
-They also allow fine grained scheduling and virtualization so that the cluster can operate independently of e.g. the infotainment system.
-The cluster can run at 40K60 fixed whilst the navigation and infotainment systems can run at lower priority on a variable rate around 30fps.
+PowerVR GPU: PowerVR’s flexible XE and XT architectures mean that we can easily address a broad portfolio of cluster needs from a basic analogue/digital cluster with only a central unit needing to be animated, to advanced HMI/UX filling multiple screens, up to 4K resolution requiring huge fill rates, massive GFLOPS budgets but with low power options.
+They also enable fine grained scheduling and virtualization so that the cluster can operate independently of say, the infotainment system.
+The cluster can run at 40K60 fixed, while the navigation and infotainment systems can run at lower priority on a variable rate around 30fps.

 Ensigma: With the connected car talking to infrastructure as well as other vehicles (V2V) via wireless LAN, low power, efficient Ensigma devices can deliver both this and Bluetooth LE from the same design as well as providing DTV and DAB radio demodulation.